trynova/nova/nova_vm/src/heap/README.md

 So what are common actions that a JavaScript runtime does?

-- There's all the boring stuff like arithemtic operations, boolean logic, etc.
+- There's all the boring stuff like arithmetic operations, boolean logic, etc.
 - Creating objects and arrays is very common.
 - Checking for properties in an object is very common.
 - Object access is very common.